How much money do you need to retire in Australia

 Your amount of retirement income will depend on your employment history and the benefits you’re entitled to receive.
 Consider consulting with a financial advisor or utilising online retirement calculators for a more accurate estimation.

-Do I have a retirement gap?
+Do you have a gap in your retirement savings?

-After determining your retirement income, assess the gap between your expected retirement expenses and income.
 Any shortfall represents the amount you’ll need to cover from personal savings and investments.
 To calculate this, subtract your estimated retirement income from your projected retirement expenses.

 Is this figure manageable?
 Do you have a plan on how you will cover this difference?

 We often find that it is much better for our clients to understand any potential shortfalls earlier, and plan accordingly to close this gap while they are still younger and in the workforce.
-Having a stress free retirement is often one of the top priorities for our clients, and a big factor in being stress free is having a solid financial plan and situation worked out.

 The 4% Rule